 The model is a two layer sandwich of a thin corrugated plastic sheeting using epoxy resin as the filling to try to avoid warping through solvent abuse.
 It’s likely that this is (or was) a Slaters product.
 A representation of the internal framing was added since all photographs show the door ajar.
 For the rivet counters amongst you there are in fact four corrugations where there should be five, something I hadn’t twigged when I used it for the lamp hut.
 As this is an EM Gauge hut that can be lived with since suddenly it’s all about artistic effect.
 Plus there’s enough of the stuff left over for weighbridge hut and canopy roof.

 The Knee Lever Frame inside was almost certainly a product of Stevens & Sons and will be 3D Modelled with a view to 3D printing it.
 There will be a very small copy of the GF diagram to go on the wall in front of it.

 Down Platform Shelter

 The columns for the canopy have been turned up in brass on my hand drill to get the fairly subtle taper.
 The interesting and if we’re honest hopelessly inadequately supported bracket for the canopy from the front wall of the building has been fabricated from brass using measurements from the one that survives at Breamore.
 The closeup of the canopy column at Verwood came via Pamlin Prints.
 The framing has been assembled from brass strip and work is progressing on the rafters and rooflight.

 I intend to laser cut the platform faces and edging in MDF complete with toe holds and wonky brickwork.
-I’m also planning to laser cut the road overbridge in due course.